tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 > Replacement RSVP HOP object to be applied to all LSPs associated with each of the following Bypass_Group_Identifiers.
-This corresponds to C-Type = 1 for IPv4 RSVP HOP, or C-Type = 2 for IPv6 RSVP HOP depending on the IP address family carried within the object.
+This corresponds to C-Type = 1 for IPv4 RSVP HOP.

 TIME_VALUES object: Class 5, as defined by {{RFC2205}}